-If a blueprint is bundled into a meta blueprint, it does not need to appear in the quickfort list output since you won't be running it directly.
+If a blueprint is bundled into a meta blueprint, it does not need to appear in the gui/quickfort blueprint load dialog or quickfort list output since you won't be running it directly.
 Add a hidden() marker to those blueprints to keep the list output tidy.
-You can still access hidden blueprints with quickfort list --hidden if you need to - for example to reapply a partially completed #build blueprint - but now they won't clutter up the normal blueprint list.
+You can still access hidden blueprints by toggling the "Hidden" setting in gui/quickfort or by passing the --hidden option to quickfort list if you need to, for example to reapply a partially completed #build blueprint, but now they won't clutter up the normal blueprint list.